 Whereas you are not 100% guaranteed on seeing the mountain gorillas while on a trekking safari, there are about 98% chances of spotting them in the jungle.
 The trekking excursion to the woodlands where the gorillas live takes you via the extremely dark vegetation, negotiating ups and downs in the vegetation for hours until you meet them.
 The solid vegetation is usually characterised by stinging and burning provokes, thus putting on gloves is a noble idea.
 Biting insects like ants or mosquitoes are also existent in the forest, meaning wearing long socks, long-sleeved shirts and trousers is a good precautious idea.
 Gorillas wander around their habitats and therefore trekking them is not an easy task.
 The mountain gorillas you will meet while ion you Uganda, Congo or Rwanda gorilla safari are habituated ones, implying that they are ideal to be close to humans with no dangers.
 Habituated gorillas are the ones made to get accustomed to live in the presence of humans with no problems arising.
 However the peaceful characters of these gorillas are only maintained as long as they are not provoked or irritated.
 As you enjoy gorilla trekking tours, ensure that you follow strictly the set rules and regulations by the park authorities.

-Some basic rules of tracking gorillas include:
+Some basic rules of Trekking Gorillas in Africa include:-

 - You must be above 15 years old